jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 The green points are the original data points.

-The red points (top part of graph) are points selected for fitting (without background)
+The red squares (top part of graph) are points selected for fitting (without background)

-The blue line (very difficult to see) is the fit obtained by the fitting routine
+The blue line is the fit obtained by the fitting routine

 The bar graph is the particle volume distribution (use top and right axis)